Do these Urban Knox gloves, which combine multiple armor components with leather and textile construction, hit the sweet spot for warm-weather riding?

 However, they’re not perfect.
 I’ve noticed some fraying on the cuff after a season of use.
 It’s not a deal-breaker, but it’s something to watch out for.
 Also, if you’re between sizes, you might find the fit a bit tricky – especially in the thumbs.

-Overall, if you’re a warm-weather rider looking for a balance of protection and comfort, these gloves are worth considering.
+Overall, if you’re a warm-weather rider looking for a balance of protection and comfort, they are worth considering.
 Just be prepared to pair them with a more weather-resistant option for cooler or wetter days.

 FAQs